 Phobias are common.
 There are estimated to be 10 million people in the UK alone who have some form of phobia.

-Talking therapy, like cognitive behavioural therapy (CBT), is very effective at reducing heightened fears.
+Talking therapy, such as cognitive behavioural therapy (CBT), is very effective at reducing heightened fears.
 If you are suffering from a phobia and you feel that your fears have made living your daily life more difficult, counselling from qualified therapists like those in our Harley Therapy network can help.

 Does the very thought of coming into contact with - or seeing a video/photo of - your feared object, situation, or place lead to intensely anxious feelings or panic attacks?
 If so, your phobia has come to dominate your life.
 Likewise, if your phobia is limiting your daily activities, support is available to you.
 Phobias can result in further anxiety disorders and depression when left untreated.